 Frank Lloyd Wright (June 8, 1867 – April 9, 1959) was an American architect, interior designer, writer, and educator, whose creative period spanned more than 70 years, designing more than 1,000 structures, of which 532 were completed.
 Wright believed in designing structures that were in harmony with humanity and its environment, a philosophy he called organic architecture.

-Other works from Frank Lloyd Wright
+Works from Frank Lloyd Wright

 - In the Cause of Architecture I (1908)